ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 *   **input** - Site members names.
 *   **property** - All the items where property is equal to the company name.

-Our Jekyll site includes the following members.
+Our Jekyll site’s `_config.yml` includes the following members.

 ```
+members:
 - name: "Scott"
   company: "Forestry"
 - name: "Jordan"